Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 	- ETT intubation should take no more than 5-10 seconds
 		- Can consider cricoid pressure while intubating (this is the application of pressure to the cricoid cartilage with the thumb and first fingers in the posterior direction; only remove the pressure when instructed by the person performing intubation which is usually only when the endotracheal tube is inflated)
 - Reassess the patient and rhythm every 2 minutes
+- In a few cases of patients who are in VF, they are difficult to cardiovert (i.e. either remain in VF or keep developing recurrent VF), consider a change in electrode position (see [[Advanced Life Support#^defibrillator-position|defibrillator position]])
 ## Organised Electrical Activity Present
 - If at the 2-minute reassessment organised electrical activity is present, **dump the charge of the defibrillator and feel for a pulse:**
 	- If no pulse, continue CPR but switch to the non-shockable algorithm